Shtanglitza/shtanglitza.github.io/blog/posts/sparql-llm.md

 ### Conclusion

-What we shown so far:
+What we've shown so far:

 - We used SPARQL.anything to query a remote LLM GROQ API using JSON mode.
 - We can send the results from a standard Knowledge Graph (i.e. local or remote triple store) to an LLM (local or remote) for some extra work like summarizing the data.